Managing Attendance Policy

 - Whether or not workplace adjustments may be appropriate

 5.4.3 Referrals to Occupational Health are made by line managers using the Form - Occupational Health Referral.
-Referrals should normally be routed via Human Resources before being sent to Occupational Health.
+Referrals are routed via Human Resources before being sent to Occupational Health.
 Additional guidance on the completion of the referral form is available in the Guidance – Occupational Health Referrals.

 5.4.4 A Fit for Work Service (FFWS) has been implemented by the Government.
 GPs may directly refer individuals to this service and as a result managers may find themselves in receipt of additional advice from the FFWS.
 This will normally be in the form of a written report given to them by an employee.
 Advice from the FFWS should be followed where possible or appropriate, however where there are concerns managers may wish to contact Human Resources or seek additional information from Occupational Health.
 Further information can be found at Fit for Work Scotland.